Research Assistant Professor, School of Nursing

 Categories: Academic-related Staff

 Applicants should possess a Ph.D. degree in nursing or healthcare-related disciplines, with a proven publication record.
 They should demonstrate a strong commitment to research and teaching, and be able to contribute to the enhancement and development of nursing and healthcare-related courses offered by the School/Faculty.
-They should also have excellent communication, interpersonal and management skills, and be able to work independently.
-Since research will be the major focus, the appointee must be active in research and educational innovations.
-He/She is expected to obtain external funding from competitive research schemes, conduct high-impact independent research, and also take up some teaching duties at both undergraduate and postgraduate levels.
+They should also have excellent communication, interpersonal and management skills and the ability to work independently.
+The appointee should be active in research and educational innovations, as research will be the major focus of the post.
+He/She is expected to obtain external funding from competitive research schemes, and to conduct high-impact independent research.
+He/She will also take up some teaching duties at both undergraduate and postgraduatelevels.